 - How the money raised will be used

-5. Build a Fundraising Event Website
+5. Build an Event Website to Register Tournament Participants

 DoJiggy event management software allows organizations to easily manage the entire life cycle of fundraising poker tournaments, including event promotion and marketing, sponsor and sponsorship management, secure online event registration, donations, detailed financial reporting, and day-of-event operations.
 The following are just a few features of our software: